-Why do attractive men and women make more money?
-Two possible explanations are that they are either more selfish or that they engender more cooperation from others.
-The first explanation is explored in Table 3.
-For the No Information treatment, the left-hand side of the table shows that attractive people and unattractive people are, on average, less selfish than middle attractive people.
-Both attractive and unattractive people contribute between 47-55% of their endowment to the public good, but middle attractive people only contribute 31%.
-While the average contribution of an attractive person is significantly different than that of a middle attractive person, there is no significant difference in contributions of attractive and unattractive people.15
+of the table shows that attractive people and unattractive people are, on average, less selfish than middle attractive people.
+Both attractive and unattractive people contribute between 39% and 44% of their endowment to the public good, and middle attractive people contribute 36%.
+However, there is no significant difference in contributions across any two groups in pair-wise comparisons.

-If higher earnings are due to more selfishness, then it makes sense that middle attractive people make more money than unattractive people since they contribute less on average.
-This also would imply that attractive people would make less money than middle attractive people.
-But, attractive people make more.
-While there is no significant difference between the average contribution of an attractive and unattractive person, an attractive person makes \$3.61 more than an unattractive person.
-Selfish behavior is not an explanation for why attractive people make more money, but it may explain the higher payoff for middle attractive people relative to unattractive people.
+If higher earnings are due to more selfishness, then middle attractive people should make more money than unattractive and attractive people since they contribute less on average.
+But, they do not.
+Indeed, while there is no significant difference between the average contribution of an attractive and unattractive person, an attractive person makes \$2.90 more than an unattractive person.
+Selfish behavior is not an explanation for why attractive people make more money.